NICMx/Jool/en/intro-xlat.md

 The translator is "fooling" each node into thinking the other one can speak their language.

 "EAM" stands for "Explicit Address Mapping", and is more versatile than simply binding arbitrary addresses to other arbitrary addresses.
-See the [EAM draft]({{ site.draft-siit-eam }}) or [our summary of it](eamt.html) for more information.
+See the [EAM RFC]({{ site.draft-siit-eam }}) or [our summary of it](eamt.html) for more information.

 ## SIIT (traditional)